-Direct Behavioral Strategies

-(Winter Park site- provisional approval through Sept 2024- maximum of 3 students)
+Direct Behavioral Strategies (Winter Park site- maximum of 3 students)

 Direct Behavioral Strategies provides individualized ABA therapy for children ages 2-20 in a structured center, the home, school or community to teach the skills they need to be happy and productive.
 We will provide extensive parent training to ensure everyone understands the treatment in place and how to be most effective.
 We provide the most up-to-date ABA techniques and strategies that have been scientifically validated and proven to be effective for teaching new skills and decreasing problem behaviors.